fruitsaladchan/dwm/README.md

 - layouts (centered master, fibonacci, bstack,gapless grid. horiz grid)
 - Actual full screen
 - Swallow
-- Alpha for dwm bar transpareny
+- Alpha (for dwm bar transpareny)
 - Notitle
 - Attach below (with tab binding)
 - Splitstatus to get date and time in the center of the bar
-- always center
+- Always center
-- sticky
+- Sticky

 # Requirements